dmhefel/information-retrieval-final-project/README.md

 #### Ryan:

 #### Daniel:
+Wrote and trained the doc2vec and sbert approaches and their evaluation file.
+List of .py files written by Daniel: utils.py sbert.py doc2vec.py query.py
+One version of doc_template.py and index.py
+All files located in the eponymous zip file

 #### Nicole:
 Processing of documents: Tried loading the 50k documents into a shelf that would contain the tf scores of each document, to later calculate the tfidf per token.
-After multiple tries with building the index, the last attempt resulting in a 36 hour code-run that was stopped by the kernell, I decided to change the approach to load the tf scores into a dictionary and then into a pickle, following the TA's recommendation.
+After multiple tries with building the index, the last attempt resulting in a 36 hour code-run that was stopped by the kernel, I decided to change the approach to load the tf scores into a dictionary and then into a pickle, following the TA's recommendation.
 Developed the 2-tier search system.